 Best holiday rental deals in Bath

-Search and compare 1,685 rentals listed in Bath and find the perfect home for your getaway.
-HomeToGo lets you directly compare the offers of each property from numerous providers to find the best deal and save up to 30%.
+Compare 3,505 rentals listed in Bath and find the perfect home for your getaway.
+HomeToGo lets you directly compare the offers for each property from numerous providers to find the best deal and save up to 40%.

 Recommended holiday lettings in Bath

-Rent a holiday apartment, home or cottage in Bath: from £25 per night
+Rent a holiday home, apartment or cottage in Bath from just £29 per night